wendellpiez/XMLjellysandwich/README.md

 ## Setup and run

-Copy the SaxonJS libraries into a `/lib/saxon` subdirectory on your web server.
+As described in Saxonica docs, copy the SaxonJS libraries into a `/lib/saxon` subdirectory on your web server.
 (Or some other subdirectory.)

 Copy the `.htaccess` file to your web server or otherwise configure it to serve up SEF as XML.